libktx/ktx/tiled/README.md

 val map: TiledMap = getTiledMap()

-// contains can either be used with the normal syntax if(map.contains("enemyLayer")) {
+// Contains can be used either with the regular method call syntax: if (map.contains("enemyLayer")) {
     val enemyLayer = map.layer("enemyLayer")
 }

-// or with the "in" syntax
+// Or with the "in" operator:
 if ("collision" in map) {
     val collisionLayer = map.layer("collision")
 }

-// the next line will throw a MissingLayerException if the layer does not exist val layer = map.layer("myMapLayer")
+// This will throw a MissingLayerException if the layer does not exist: val layer = map.layer("myMapLayer")
 ```